 By 2040, that number could be 87% , according to one estimate.
 Compared to the 40.4% of people opting for cremation in 2010, it’s evident that more people are commemorating their loved ones with cremations.

-Cremations alone can be affordable, but losing a loved one and celebrating their life comes at a cost.
-Memorial services and end-of-life medical costs can add up well into the thousands.
+The cost of cremations alone are very affordable, but adding on additional services costs more — memorial services and end-of-life medical costs can add up well into the thousands.
 Setting up a life insurance policy to cover these bills while formally spelling out your final wishes in a will can save your loved ones the burden of sorting out your end-of-life expenses.

 A direct cremation with no memorial service is the most affordable option